atom-morgan/atom-morgan.github.io/portfolio/the-angular-tutorial.md

 It is currently the highest rated book on Amazon covering Angular and automated testing and the feedback from readers has been very positive.

-If you're interested in learning more about Angular, automated testing, or hiring me for Angular workshops, feel free to contact me via email at [atom.morgan@gmail.com](mailto:atom.morgan@gmail.com){:target="_blank"}.
+If you're interested in learning more about Angular, automated testing, or hiring me for Angular workshops, feel free to contact me via email at [atom.morgan@gmail.com](mailto:atom.morgan@gmail.com){:target="_blank"} or [click here](https://calendly.com/atom-morgan){:target="_blank"} to set up a call.

 <div class="block-header inner-sm" style="margin-bottom: 1.5em">
   <h2 class="block-title line-top">Technology</h2>